jmorrison-1701QCA/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

 In this experiment, something new to me was or something I learned was the idea of charging a circuit using a capacitor and some kind of resistor.
+It was interesting

 This experiment could be the basis of a real world application such as (insert something here).